Eric024/web-socket/README.md

 # web-socket

-## This is for web-socket using python
+## An example of web-socket using python